CyberAgoge/Threat-Modelling-DevSecOps-Project/README.md

 This project is a Threat Modelling template.
+I have worked across industries in cyber security for over ten years and I have yet to find a suitable method to run threat modelling.
+I have therefore created this template for you to use either in your future DevSecOps role or to create a project to help you show on your CV/in interviews.

 # Threat Modelling Workshop Summary